geb/geb/doc/manual/src/chapters/130-project.md

 * `page` and `close` options can be passed to `withWindow()` calls, see [this manual section](browser.html#passing_options_when_working_with_already_opened_windows) for more information.
 * Unexpected pages can be specified to fail fast when performing ”at“ checks.
 This feature was contributed at a Hackergarten thanks to Andy Duncan.
 See [this manual section](pages.html#unexpected_pages) for details. \[[GEB-70](http://jira.codehaus.org/browse/GEB-70)\]
+* Support for running Geb using SauceLabs provided browsers, see [this manual section](sauce-labs.html) for details.

 #### Fixes